Virus Dynamics with Behavioral Responses: Introduction

-Our main interest is in understanding when behavioral responses are strong enough to reverse direct epidemiological effects.
-We find that an epidemic can be in a state where three counterintuitive comparative statics hold simultaneously: \begin{itemize} \itemsep{0em} \item Increasing the disease prevalence decreases the infection rate. \item Decreasing the transmission rate increases the infection rate. \item Decreasing the cost of infection increases the flow costs from new infections. \end{itemize} Indeed, any of these holds if and only if the others do.
+The baseline model considers a population of optimizing agents reacting myopically to current circumstances.\footnote{We begin with myopic agents to obtain sharper results and to avoid assumptions of perfect knowledge of the future path of the disease, and then extend the model to allow forward-looking agents.} Our main interest is in understanding when in an outbreak behavioral responses are strong enough to reverse direct epidemiological effects.
+We find that an epidemic can be in a state where three counterintuitive comparative statics hold simultaneously: \begin{itemize} \itemsep{0em} \item Increasing the disease prevalence decreases the infection rate. \item Increasing the transmission rate decreases the infection rate. \item Decreasing the cost of infection increases the flow costs from new infections. \end{itemize} Indeed, any of these holds if and only if the others do.
 We define a \textit{high infection risk} condition that characterizes the disease states where these comparative statics occur.
-To illustrate the second bullet point, if the high infection risk condition holds, then requiring masks (without also requiring social distancing) may actually increase the infection rate because interactions will increase.
+To illustrate the final bullet point, if the high infection risk condition holds, then a partially effective treatment may actually increase the health costs of infections because interactions will increase (in the absence of social distancing requirements).
 We can decompose each comparative static into a term capturing the direct effect, which is the same as in the standard SIR model, and a behavioral response term.
 When the risk of infection is large enough, the behavioral response can outweigh the direct effect.